informjennifer/WashU-datarescue/how-to-start/track-2-web-archiving.md

 💁**Role:** Web Archivist

 🗂️**Workflow:**&#x20;
-* Go to WashU's Data Tracker at { DATA TRACKER LINK } - Find the Web Archiving Tracker tab on the spreadsheet.
+* Go to WashU's Data Tracker at https://wustl.box.com/s/qwnaoqn3em9fh6erp0k53m7wrqe1efo8 - Find the Web Archiving Tracker tab on the spreadsheet.
 * Navigate to https://www.usa.gov/agency-index - Choose a letter A-Z; at this point, you may choose randomly.
 * Go through the agencies starting with that letter one by one.
 Find the website of each agency.
 * Go to the End of Term Nomination Tool at https://digital2.library.unt.edu/nomination/eth2024/ and search for the agency's website.
 * The Nomination Tool will tell you if the website has been archived already.
-Either way, you will note what you did in the WashU Data Tracker (Box spreadsheet).
+Either way, you will note what you did in the [WashU Data Tracker](https://wustl.box.com/s/qwnaoqn3em9fh6erp0k53m7wrqe1efo8) (Box spreadsheet).
   * If it isn't in the EoT archive already:
       * Continue to fill out the nomination form as best you can with information from the usa.gov website.
 Submit, and know that you just saved a website!
-      * ALSO, fill out WashU's data tracker at {{{{BOX LINK}}} - Our data tracker asks you to note these fields: Agency (Name of the US agency), Webpage Name (might be the same; that's okay), URL, whether it was in the EoT already (No), and, if you nominated it, today's date.
+      * ALSO, fill out WashU's data tracker at https://wustl.box.com/s/qwnaoqn3em9fh6erp0k53m7wrqe1efo8 - Our data tracker asks you to note these fields: Agency (Name of the US agency), Webpage Name (might be the same; that's okay), URL, whether it was in the EoT already (No), and, if you nominated it, today's date.
 Ignore the fields about the Internet Archive's Wayback Machine.
   * If it IS in the EoT archive already:
      * Go to the WashU Data Tracker, navigate to the Web Archiving Tracker sheet, and enter agency, webpage name, URL, and mark Y to note that that URL is in the EoT already.
 Ignore the fields about the Internet Archive's Wayback Machine.
 * If there's anything to report to a WashU data coordinator (something went awry; something was wonderfully successful), leave a note in the notes field on the WashU Data Tracker.